-A loan against property often termed as the mortgage loan or LAP is a popular variety of loans available to salaried, self-employed, and self-employed non-professionals.
-The property against loan serves as security, and the loan amount is sanctioned based on an assessment of several variables.
-Obtaining a LAP entails some minimal fees and small expenses for loan processing, property verification, and so on.
+A loan against property, often termed a mortgage loan or LAP, is a popular loan type available to salaried, self-employed, and self-employed non-professionals.
+The property against the loan serves as security, and the loan amount is sanctioned based on an assessment of several variables.
+Obtaining an LAP entails some minimal fees and small expenses for loan processing, property verification, and so on.
 These fees are relatively minimal, and they assist in making the process easier and less stressful for both the lender and the borrower.

 While some charges are fixed, others may vary depending on the amount obtained.
 Let’s take a closer look at the details of these charges: